mattcone/air-honcho/README.md

 horizon but leaves you holding the aging, with a heavy maintenance visit as the way to reset the clock.
 Over 25 years on a good sector, buy-and-hold beats lease-and-churn by roughly a third — if you can find the capital up front.

+## How you win, and how you lose

+Every carrier has a share price — book value plus a multiple of trailing earnings, scaled by growth — and your market cap is the score.
+Borrow against your assets at a credit-rating-driven interest rate, issue equity when the price is high, buy stakes in rivals and, past a majority, buy them out.
+An acquisition folds a rival's routes, fleet and balance sheet into yours, funded with cash or debt, and runs a few quarters of integration drag.

+It works in both directions.
+The roll-up archetype hunts weak carriers the same way you would, and a much larger predator will seize a player whose share price has cratered — a hostile takeover, and a real way to lose, alongside simply running out of cash.

+Win by finishing with the most valuable carrier, or by clearing the board.

 ## Scripts